minoralisonr/Portfolio/README.md

 ﻿# Project1
-Hey, Welcome to my Portfolio!
+Hello, Welcome to my Portfolio!/n
 This is my first project as a Software Engineering Fellow at Headstarter AI.
 Feel free to connect with me! 👩🏾‍💻